-Microchip imbedded Cards will soon be the dominant style for all merchant account services.
-The deadline coming October, 2015, means banks will be in hot water if they don’t offer these new security features.
+Microchip embedded Cards will soon be the dominant style for all merchant account services.
+The deadline pasted October, 2015 that means banks will be in hot water if they don’t offer these new security features.
 Banks will need to provide microchip cards to consumers or be held accountable for fraud.

 If you own a business, the pressure to upgrade your card readers will be felt not only from banks but from Visa and MasterCard.
 Once the deadline has been reached, businesses will be held liable for fraud if they haven’t upgraded in time.

 Is this the future for your merchant account?